 And when the workers, for this reason, but more particularly because after getting us into war,-about which we were wildly enthusiastic, once we were in-Wilson insisted upon keeping us in Europe, in the League of Nations-when for these various reasons, the workers turned out Wilson and put in Harding, they were confronted with the same problem.
 Harding, who promised to keep us out of Europe, allowed more than 8,000,000 jobless men and women to take care of themselves, declaring that he would not "look with pleasure upon any unemployment scheme that would touch the public treasury"-at a time when he was recommending a subsidy of \$500,000,000 for the railroad magnates.
 He sent his troops against the miners in Mingo County, West Virginia.
 In 1922, he sent them against the miners and textile workers and shopmen.
 But most of all he allowed a prohibition amendment to be ratified-and the American worker rebelled.
 So in 1922, the American workers aided the American farmer, who had his own reasons in turning down the candidates of the Republican Party, of which Harding is the leader.
-And the day after election, the American workers apublic duty, and satisfied that he had helped to "save" the country.
+And the day after election, the American worker went back to his work, convinced that he had performed a public duty, and satisfied that he had helped to "save" the country

-country.
 These are but manifestations of the backwardness of the American working-class.